AbstractSDK/abstract.js/packages/abstractjs/docs/classes/ModuleInfo.md

 • `get` **idWithVersion**(): `string`

-Return the full module id with the namespace and name concatinated with the version.
+Return the full module id with the namespace and name concatenated with the version.

 #### Returns